Skip to main content

 Remdesivir

-Remdesivir is an antiviral medicine that can be used to treat adults 18 years and older.
+Remdesivir is an intravenous (through a vein) antiviral medicine that can be used to treat adults 18 years and older.
 It is given within 7 days of symptom onset to prevent symptoms from getting worse.
 It does not prevent people from getting COVID-19 before or after an exposure.
 Remdesivir is also approved for people who are in hospital with severe COVID-19 to help shorten the duration of COVID-19 symptoms.

 Remdesivir is given at a hospital or clinic setting by a healthcare professional intravenously (through a vein).
 You will need to go to the hospital or clinic each day for 3 days to get the medication.
 Each visit takes at least 45 minutes.